TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

 The results?
 As expected, artefacts (nefarious little glitches) invade our signal due to our buffer being overwritten during DMA transfer.
-This may also result in [unpleasant clips in audio](/posts/digital-audio-synthesis-for-dummies-part-1#clipping).
+This may also result in [unpleasant clicks in audio](/posts/digital-audio-synthesis-for-dummies-part-1#clicks).

 {% image "assets/img/posts/misc/dsp/osc-sine-440-glitch.jpg", "Artefacts distort the signal, resulting in occasionally clips and sound defects.", "post1" %}